w3c/i18n-drafts/questions/qa-address-formats.en.md

 However, Russia also uses the "smallest-to-largest" order commonly seen internationally, so developers should account for both formats.

+### International shipping and "last mile" delivery challenges

+When designing systems for international shipping, it's important to understand that formal address structures may not always be sufficient for successful delivery, particularly in the "last mile" of the delivery process: the final step of getting a package from a local distribution center to its ultimate destination.

+In many parts of the world, especially in rural areas or developing regions, formal street addresses may not exist or may not be widely used.
+Instead, people rely on informal addressing systems that can include:

+**Landmark-based directions:** Addresses might be described relative to well-known local landmarks, such as "the house with the blue door", "two houses down from the post office", or "behind the old church".

+**Community-based addressing:** In some areas, mail is delivered to a central community location (such as a village center or a local shop) rather than individual residences.
+The final delivery then relies on community networks.

 ## Postal code systems around the world

 Postal codes vary widely in format and granularity: